ChaosAmd/Numerical-Analysis/README.md

 ## Contents
 ### iterative-linear.py
-An Gauss-Seidel and Jacobi code to solve linear systems
+A Gauss-Seidel and Jacobi code to solve linear systems